Chapter 1: by the morning they'll be gone

 He laughs nervously after a pregnant pause, and you both drop it.

-Your hands are trembling bad enough that Dave has to take the bottle from you and do the whole setup himself, shooting worried glances all the while.
+Your hands are trembling bad enough that D has to take the bottle from you and do the whole setup himself, shooting worried glances all the while.
 You shouldn't really care, and you don't-- in some strangely convoluted backwards manner, albeit-- that you're reacting so badly to, well, him.
 Him, and yourself.

 You've always considered yourself a very separate person, unaffected by what you're supposed to do, say, and act to be considered "normal".
 But now, somehow the fact that normal people don't act like this and normal people don't have crushes on their brother is weighing on you like a lead apron.
-Gotta protect your delicate, blancing-act-esque sense of individuality from those dangerous societal construct rays.
+Gotta protect your delicate, balancing-act-esque sense of individuality from those dangerous societal construct rays.

 You have an inkling that metaphor may of gotten tangled up in your head, and then it's just all downhill.